 These days, most bike wheels and tires are sold as ‘tubeless ready’ or ‘tubeless compatible’.
 This means that the rim has a bead lock.
 The rim bed may or may not be sealed.
 Tubeless tires have slightly thicker sidewalls to make them more airtight.

 The valve, which is usually a Presta valve, has a removable core.
 This allows you to add more sealant when needed.
 Tubeless tires and rims are often marked with UTS (Universal Tubeless System).

 In most cases, it is also possible to convert your existing wheels and tires to tubeless with a tubeless conversion kit.
 There is also a DIY option.
 I’ll outline how to do this in the second half of this guide.

 Tube tires, on the other hand, have an inflatable tube that sits between the tire and rim.
 The tube is pressurized to support the tire.

 I’ve also made this short video to outline the main points of the article.

 Tubeless Bike Tire Pros

-- Flats are usually easier to repair- If you get a large puncture or tear in our tire and it goes flat, you can usually repair it without having to remove the tire from the rim.
+- Flats are usually easier to repair- If you get a large hole or tear in your tire and it goes flat, you can usually repair it without having to remove the tire from the rim.
 Tubeless tire plugs can repair most punctures or tears.
 If a rock makes a large gash in your sidewalk, you can sew it up with a large needle and dental floss.
 Put some super glue on it to help it seal.
 If all else fails, you can install a tube.

 - Going tubeless is more modern- If you like to use the newest and best gear, tubeless is the way to go.
 Tubeless tires use high tech rubber compounds.
 Tubeless rims are engineered to be lightweight and very strong.
 The auto industry switched away from tubes decades ago.
 Now the bicycle industry is following.